NaveenKumar-Y/GCP_terraform_CI-CD/Task-1_CI-CD-Terraform/README.md

 ## Description:

-Create a CI/CD Pipeline and write a module to provision a VM instance and link the repo to the pipeline.
+Create a CI/CD Pipeline(Using both Azure Devops pipeline and Github actions) and write a module to provision a VM instance and link the repo to the pipeline.
 <br> </br>
 ## Terrafom modules: